mattileh/MMM-SensorGateway/README.md

 # Installation guide

 Out of scope :
-* install python library for RuuviTag (see : https://github.com/ttu/ruuvitag-sensor/blob/master/install_guide_pi.md ) and tags can be seen (verify with `ruuvitag -f` section of instructions)
+* Install python library for RuuviTag (see : https://github.com/ttu/ruuvitag-sensor/blob/master/install_guide_pi.md ) and tags can be seen (verify with `ruuvitag -f` section of instructions)
   * Python 2.7 tested on this project scope.
+  * (current) Data Format 3 Protocol Specification (RAWv1) supported
-* finding out the MAC addresses of the beacons (you can use forexample NRFConnect or the mobile application provided by Movesense and Ruuvi)
+* Finding out the MAC addresses of the beacons (you can use forexample NRFConnect or the mobile application provided by Movesense and Ruuvi)
 * Verify that RasPi has Bluetooth up&running in hci0:

 `hcitool dev` should print out something similar `Devices: hci0    B8:27:EB:A8:03:11`